 The Phraser began in a rush – a scrapbook to keep me writing – and it’s covered everything from the arts, to conservation, to interviews with extraordinary ordinary people.
 Much of it is set around London, where we live now; in Zimbabwe, where I was born; and in Naples, Italy, where we lived from 2014 to 2016.

+I also do books, and the worlds they thrive in.
 In case you’re wondering, I only review books that I enjoy, and I’m not paid for anything I write.

-As for me … I was born in Zimbabwe, went to school there, and then moved on to university in Scotland.
+A quick bio on me: I was born in Zimbabwe, went to school there, and then moved on to university in Scotland.
 Marriage, children, and travel came next, with plenty of in-between jobs, including writing.
 Now I blog.

 If you’ve the time to rummage through some blogs on The Phraser here are links to a few samples to give you a taste: an interview with Barnaby Rogerson, of Eland Publishing, in which he discusses the art of travel writing; a review of a book about the Chernobyl nuclear disaster; an interview with a singing teacher in Italy; a piece about a tragic incident involving fireworks around Naples; an article on Zimbabwe’s elephants exported to China; and an interview with Lance Ramsay, when he was General Manager of the Bakerloo Line, London Underground.